Bhavish2005/fixmate-cc-ide/README.md

 ---

-## 📄 License
+## License

-Distributed under the ISC License.
+Distributed under the GNU GPL License 3.0.
 See the `package.json` files for more information.